Mental health and related issues statistics

 Mental and behavioural disorders include, for example, dementias (chronic or persistent mental disorders characterised by memory disorder, personality change and impaired reasoning), schizophrenia, and lifestyle influenced disorders (such as alcohol use or drug dependence).

-Note that this article generally does not cover diseases of the nervous system, but because Alzheimer’s disease may be linked to mental disorders, in this article that particular disease is combined with the data for dementia in Tables 2 and 4 concerning causes of death and the average length of in-patients stays in hospital.
-Like dementia, Alzheimer’s disease is a brain disorder; it can be difficult to distinguish these two brain disorders as their symptoms may be similar.
-The aetio-pathological difference between vascular dementia (when dementia symptoms occur because of problems with the brain’s blood supply, for example through a stroke) and brain disorders caused by Alzheimer’s disease can be made post-mortem, through autopsy.
+Note that this article generally does not cover diseases of the nervous system, but because Alzheimer’s disease may be linked to mental disorders, that particular disease is combined with the data for dementia in Tables 2 and 4 concerning causes of death and the average length of in-patients stays in hospital.
+Like dementia, Alzheimer’s disease is a brain disorder; it can be difficult to distinguish these two disorders as their symptoms are often quite similar.
+The aetio-pathological difference between vascular dementia (when dementia symptoms occur because of problems with the brain’s blood supply, for example through a stroke) and brain disorders caused by Alzheimer’s disease can be made post-mortem, through an autopsy.